MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 After creating the flow and providing access to authenticated web role, you can call it from a control event using JavaScript.

+Watch this video to learn how to edit your code using Visual Studio Code.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1dOIF]

 1. Navigate to the **Pages** workspace.